vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 </form>
 ```

 Let's cover it from the top.
 The form tag has an ID that we'll be using for the Vue component.
-There's a submit handler that you'll see in a bit, and the action is a fake URL that would point to something real on a server someplace (where you have backup server-side validation of course).
+There's a submit handler that you'll see in a bit, and the action is a temporary URL that would point to something real on a server someplace (where you have backup server-side validation of course).

 Beneath that there is a paragraph that shows or hides itself based on an error state.
 This will render a simple list of errors on top of the form.
 Also note we fire the validation on submit rather than as every field is modified.